 To create an account for yourself, visit https://asana.com and select Get Started

 - By entering an email address and creating a new password, unique to Asana.

-- Using your Google account if you're using Asana Premium, Business, or Enterprise.
+- Using your Google account if you already have a paid Asana subscription.

 If you choose to sign up with your Google account:

 - We'll use the credentials for the Google account you're currently logged in to or we'll ask you to log in to your Google account.